ALISS (A Local Information System for Scotland)

 How to Refer:

-• Distance from the patient
+• Distance from the patient (distance is measured in a straight line)

 Please note that ALISS is accessible to everyone across Scotland, including patients and carers.
 As such, patients do have the option to explore the groups available online, and can self-refer.